Welcome to the ACS Shop

 You Can't Hurry Us: A History of Cricket in Suffolk by Simon Sweetman

-Our latest publications include Simon Sweetman’s You Can’t Hurry Us: A History of Cricket in Suffolk, which covers the background to county cricket in Suffolk in the eighteenth century, through progress from two to three-day games, to the adoption of one-day and T20 cricket, taking in the club scene, the start of league cricket and women’s cricket.
+Simon Sweetman’s You Can’t Hurry Us: A History of Cricket in Suffolk covers the background to county cricket in Suffolk in the eighteenth century, through progress from two to three-day games, to the adoption of one-day and T20 cricket, taking in the club scene, the start of league cricket and women’s cricket.
 In the early years, Suffolk helped with the game’s development, but later found itself too far from cricket’s centres of power, and multiple attempts at setting up a county club petered out before the present one was formed in 1932.
 Since then, Suffolk have won the Minor County Championship three times outright and shared it once.

 Ernest Parker: Not a Love Story, by Max Bonnell and Andrew Sproull